hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 ### Other Design Components

 * The S3 bucket folder hierarchy is really important.
-Things wont work if they are not where they are supposed to be.
+Things won't work if they are not where they are supposed to be.
 * The Glue job uses a script written in pyspark.
 The script is stored in the *azurecidscripts* folder in a Terraform deployment and in the S3 artifacts bucket for a CloudFormation deployment.

 Now we have an understanding of the solution design, let’s build!